JakeFolsom1/School-Work-for-ASU/README.md

 -Add 4th player functionality.

 -Code needs to be optimized, also needs a new algorithum to calculate like integers in the array.

+-Add a .exe file to run the damn thing (Duh)